jessc/count_hours/README.md

 ## Overview

-This is a simple script to accurately count the number of hours studied per day.
+This script counts the number of hours studied per day.

 For instance, a file containing: